EU says Motorola deal will not impact Google probe

-ALPBACH, Austria Google's planned purchase of Motorola Mobility Holdings Inc will not influence an ongoing antitrust probe into the Internet search engine, the EU's antitrust chief said on Thursday.
+ALPBACH, Austria, Sept 1 Google's (GOOG.O) planned purchase of Motorola Mobility Holdings Inc (MMI.N) will not influence an ongoing antitrust probe into the Internet search engine, the EU's antitrust chief said on Thursday.

-Google, the subject of an EU investigation since November last year, unveiled the Motorola Mobility deal on August 15, its biggest ever, which will see it venturing into video and social networking.
+Google, the subject of an EU investigation since November last year, unveiled the Motorola Mobility deal on Aug.
+15, its biggest ever, which will see it venturing into video and social networking.
+[USN:nL3E7JF1LD]

 The deal is expected to be notified to regulators on both sides of the Atlantic.